DiegoRamalho/urlshortener/README.md

 * By default, they should extend MongoRepository<Entity, IDClass>.

-* It should end with the expression Repository.
+* It must end with the expression Repository.

 #### rest
 REST Services Interfaces

 * Only DTOs should be exported.

-* It should end with the expression RestService.
+* It must end with the expression RestService.

 #### rest.dto
-Data Transfer Objects using to moving the database data to the client.
+Data Transfer Objects used to move the database data to the client.

 #### rest.impl
 REST Services Implementation

-* It should be annotated with @ RestController and @ RequestMapping ("/ api").
+* It must be annotated with @ RestController and @ RequestMapping ("/ api").

-* It should end with the expression RestServiceImpl.
+* It must end with the expression RestServiceImpl.

 #### rest.util
 Utility classes for generating REST services.